Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 - Explicit receiver argument, used in calls with explicit receivers;
 - Normal arguments, provided directly inside the parentheses part of the call;
-- Named arguments in the form $identifier\ \texttt{=}\ value$, where $identifier$ is a parameter name used at declaration-site of the function;
+- Named arguments in the form `identifier = value`, where `identifier` is a parameter name used at declaration-site of the function;
 - Variable-argument arguments, provided the same way as normal arguments;
 - A trailing lambda literal argument, specified outside the parentheses (see [lambda literal section][Lambda literals]) for details.

 In addition to these, a function declaration may specify a number of default arguments, with values not provided at call-site, but evaluated when the call is evaluated none the less.

+The evaluation of a function call begins with the evaluation of its explicit receiver, if it is present.
-The evaluation of the function arguments is performed **before** the function itself is invoked **in the order of appearance of the arguments** left-to-right, with no consideration on how the parameters of the function were specified during function declaration.
+Function arguments are then evaluated **in the order of their appearance in the function call** left-to-right, with no consideration on how the parameters of the function were specified during function declaration.
 This means that, even if the order at declaration-site was different, arguments at call-site are evaluated in the order they are given.
 Default arguments not specified in the call are all evaluated **after** all the provided arguments, in the order of their appearance in function declaration.
+All this happens **before** the function itself is invoked.

 Some examples (here we use notation similar to the [control-flow section][Control- and data-flow analysis] to illustrate the evaluation order):